Hyperinflation in the Weimar Republic: Inflation immediately after the First World War

+From August 1921, the president of the Reichsbank, Rudolf Havenstein, began a strategy of buying foreign currency with marks at any price, without any regard for inflation, and it only increased the speed of the collapse in value of the mark.
+German officials claimed this was in order to make cash payments owed to the Allies using foreign currency.
+British and French experts stated that this was in an effort to ruin the German currency and, as well as escaping the need for budgetary reform, avoid paying reparations altogether, a claim supported by Reich Chancellery records showing that delaying the currency and budgetary reform that could have addressed hyperinflation was seen as advantageous.
+Whilst ruinous to the economy and politically destabilising, hyperinflation had advantageous aspects for the German government as, although the war reparations were not listed in paper currency, domestic debts owed from the war were listed, meaning that inflation greatly reduced this debt relative to revenues.

 In the first half of 1922, the mark stabilized at about 320 marks per dollar.
-International reparations conferences were being held.
+International conferences were held.
 One, in June 1922, was organized by US investment banker J. P. Morgan, Jr. The meetings produced no workable solution, and inflation erupted into hyperinflation, the mark falling to 7,400 marks per US dollar by December 1922.
 The cost-of-living index was 41 in June 1922 and 685 in December, a nearly 17-fold increase.
-By the Autumn of 1922, Havenstein's Reichsbank found itself unable to make reparations payments.

-The strategy that Havenstein had been using to pay war reparations was the mass printing of bank notes to buy foreign currency, which was then used to pay reparations, but this strategy greatly exacerbated the inflation of the paper mark.
-Since the mark was, by Autumn of 1922, practically worthless, it was impossible for Havenstein to buy foreign exchange or gold using paper marks.
-After Germany failed to pay France an installment of reparations on time in late 1922, French and Belgian troops occupied the Ruhr valley, Germany's main industrial region, in January 1923.
-Reparations were to be paid in goods, such as coal, and the occupation was supposed to ensure reparations payments.
+After Germany failed for the thirty-fourth time in thirty-six months to pay an instalment of in-kind reparations of coal, in January 1923 French and Belgian troops occupied the Ruhr valley, Germany's main industrial region.
+900 million gold marks of reparations were ultimately secured this way.

-The German government's response was to order a policy of passive resistance in the Ruhr, with workers being told to do nothing which helped the invaders in any way.
+The German government's response was to order a policy of passive resistance in the Ruhr, with workers being told to do nothing which helped the French and Belgians in any way.
 While this policy, in practice, amounted to a general strike to protest the occupation, the striking workers still had to be given financial support.
 The government paid these workers by printing more and more banknotes, with Germany soon being swamped with paper money, exacerbating the hyperinflation even further.

 Hyperinflation

-A loaf of bread in Berlin that cost around 160 Marks at the end of 1922 cost 200,000,000,000 Marks by late 1923.
+A loaf of bread in Berlin that cost around 160 marks at the end of 1922 cost 200 billion marks by late 1923.

-By November 1923, one US dollar was worth 4,210,500,000,000 German marks.
+By November 1923, one US dollar was worth 4.2105 trillion German marks.